 Commonwealth Transportation Fund.
-Section 20 of Chapter 29 of the General Laws, as amended, authorizes the Commonwealth to issue special obligation bonds secured by all or a portion of revenues accounted to the Commonwealth Transportation Fund (formerly the Highway Fund).
+Section 2O of Chapter 29 of the General Laws, as amended, authorizes the Commonwealth to issue special obligation bonds secured by all or a portion of revenues accounted to the Commonwealth Transportation Fund (formerly the Highway Fund).
 Revenues which are accounted to the Commonwealth Transportation Fund are primarily derived from taxes and fees relating to the operation or use of motor vehicles in the Commonwealth, including the motor fuels excise tax and registry of motor vehicles fees.
 In addition, a portion of the Commonwealth's receipts from the sales tax is dedicated to the Commonwealth Transportation Fund (see "COMMONWEALTH REVENUES AND EXPENDITURES - State Taxes; Sales and Use Tax"), and state finance law currently provides for a series of substantial transfers from the General Fund to the Commonwealth Transportation Fund through fiscal 2020; none of the sales tax receipts or General Fund transfers has been pledged to secure Commonwealth special obligation bonds.

 Between 1992 and 2005, the Commonwealth issued special obligation bonds secured by a lien on a specified portion of the motor fuels excise tax.
-As of April 30, 2016, the Commonwealth had outstanding approximately \$210.6 million of such special obligation bonds secured by a pledge of 6.86¢ of the 24¢ motor fuels excise tax.
-In December, 2010, the trust agreement securing such bonds was closed to further issuance of debt.
+As of July 31, 2016, the Commonwealth had outstanding approximately \$170.7 million of such special obligation bonds secured by a pledge of 6.86¢ of the 24¢ motor fuels excise tax.
+In December, 2010, the trust agreement securing such bonds was closed to further issuance of new debt.

 The Commonwealth is also authorized to issue approximately \$1.876 billion of special obligation bonds secured by a pledge of all or a portion of revenues accounted to the Commonwealth Transportation Fund ("CTF Bonds") to fund a portion of the Commonwealth's accelerated structurally-deficient bridge program ("Accelerated Bridge Program" or "ABP").
 Additionally, in April, 2014, the Commonwealth was authorized to issue either general obligation or special obligation debt for the purpose of funding capital expenditures of MassDOT, for the benefit of the MBTA and for other rail improvement projects ("Rail Enhancement Program" or "REP").
-As of April 30, 2016, the Commonwealth had outstanding approximately \$2.0 billion of CTF Bonds, which are secured by a pledge of registry fees and a specified portion of the motor fuels excise tax, \$1.5 billion of which have been issued in support of the ABP and \$450 million of which have been issued in support of the REP.
+As of July 31, 2016, the Commonwealth had outstanding approximately \$2.0 billion of CTF Bonds, which are secured by a pledge of registry fees and a specified portion of the motor fuels excise tax, \$1.5 billion of which have been issued in support of the ABP and \$450 million of which have been issued in support of the REP. The Commonwealth expects to issue additional CTF Bonds in support of the ABP and REP in or around October 2016.